-On reaching Devlali, our unit’s permanent location after the deployment in the operational area for about 10 months in November 2002, I ordered the purchase of a window air-conditioner (AC).
+On reaching Devlali, our Regiment’s permanent location after the deployment in operational area for about 10 months in November 2002, I ordered the purchase of a window air-conditioner (AC).
 After two days the AC arrived and was placed in front of the main office complex.
 That day I went to the Regiment and the Subedar Major (Senior Warrant Officer) with the Regimental Havildar Major (Sergeant Major) and the Second-in-Command (2IC) Late Col Suresh Babu were waiting for me.

 My question to everyone present was “Where will this AC go”?
 Subedar Major Thangaswamy said “As per the norms of the Indian Army, it is meant for the Commanding Officer’s office, but knowing you well, surely not to your office, sir – we need to find a place for it”.
 Someone suggested the Medical Inspection (MI) Room and someone else suggested the Regimental Information Room and someone pointed at the Dining Hall of the soldiers.

 My contention was that one window AC will not suffice for either the Information Room or the Dining Hall and the MI Room, the Nursing Assistant will lock it up and leave early morning with the sick parade to the Military Hospital and hence no one will be able to use it.
 Anyhow, I told everyone to ponder over the question and come out with an answer after consulting their men, the next day.